under-Peter/OMEinsum.jl/README.md

 This is a repository for the _Google Summer of Code_ project on Differentiable Tensor Networks.
 It implements one function that both computer scientists and physicists, the *Einstein summation*
 <img alt="einsum definition" src="https://github.com/under-Peter/OMEinsum.jl/blob/master/docs/einsum_define.png?raw=true" width=500/>

 To find out the details about einsum, check out my [nextjournal-article](https://nextjournal.com/under-Peter/julia-summer-of-einsum) or the [numpy-manual](https://docs.scipy.org/doc/numpy/reference/generated/numpy.einsum.html).

-This simple definition can implemented in no more than 20 lines in Julialang, the automatic differentiation is also [straightforward](https://giggleliu.github.io/2019/04/02/einsumbp.html).
+Einstein summation can implemented in no more than 20 lines of Julia code, the automatic differentiation is also [straightforward](https://giggleliu.github.io/2019/04/02/einsumbp.html).
 The main effort of this package is improving the [performance](https://github.com/under-Peter/OMEinsum-Benchmarks) utilizing Julia [multiple dispatch on traits](https://white.ucc.asn.au/2018/10/03/Dispatch,-Traits-and-Metaprogramming-Over-Reflection.html).
 So that people can enjoy the speed of faster specific implementations like BLAS functions, `sum` and `permutedims` without suffering from runtime overhead.

 To install, type `]` in a julia REPL and then input
 ```julia pkg